istio/istio.io/content/en/blog/2020/tradewinds-2020/index.md

 Read more about Istiod in
 [this post from Christian Posta](https://blog.christianposta.com/microservices/istio-as-an-example-of-when-not-to-do-microservices/).

-We are shipping istiod as the default for all profiles in 1.5.
+We are shipping Istiod as the default for all profiles in 1.5.

 To reduce the per-node footprint, we are getting rid of the node-agent, used to distribute certificates, and moving its functionality to the istio-agent, which